 – Armstrong Clark sells at $36.99 for semi-transparent colors.
 The coverage rate for AC is better than most brands.
 We used two gallons for 2 coats on the 300 sq. foot deck.
 AC suggests only one coat but we like to apply two coats to older decking.

 – We had minor issues with black mold on the stain.
 This was mostly on the top of the bench surrounding the deck.

 Ease of Application: 9

-– We love the way that the Armstrong applies.
-Being that it is a hybrid of both curing and non-drying oils, it is easier than most for application.
-In general the easiest stains to apply will be the ones that contain all non-drying oils.
-The issue we have found is that these stains types (Ready Seal and Timber Oil Brand) will not fully dry or cure at the surface resulting in a non seal of the exposed wood.
-We tested our application at 90 degrees in full sun and it still dried evenly.
+– We love the way that Armstrong applies.
+Being that it is a hybrid of both curing and non-drying oils, it is easier than most for the application.
+In general, the easiest stains to apply will be the ones that contain all non-drying oils.
+The issue we have found is that these stains types (Ready Seal and Timber Oil Brand) will not fully dry or cure at the surface resulting in a non “seal” of the exposed wood.
+We tested our application at 90 degrees in the full sun and it still dried evenly.
 We used a deck stain pad for application.

 Color Shifting (darkening) after 2 Years: 8

 – The AC does not darken in color from UV.
 It fades through the years.
 Only darkening was the small amount of mold on the bench.

 – Cleaning with a deck cleaner and light pressure washing will be all that is needed for another coat.